TlodTheReal/GodBridge-Mod/README.txt

-Contact m eon discord: TLOD#1000
+Contact me on discord: TLOD#1000